illinoistech-itm/jhajek/itmo-444-544/mp1/mp1.md

 ## Outcomes

 Building upon the previous labs accomplishments, at the conclusion of this Mini-Project (MP) you will have successfully created, deployed, and destroyed a cloud native three-tier application via the AWS CLI using positional parameters in a shell script.
 Our goals will include adding VPC subnetting for our database application, creating custom EC2 instances and, deploying a sample JavaScript Application.
 We will further connect the application with S3 buckets, for storage of uploaded media.
 You will have deployed and interfaced with the concept of state in deploying Relational Database Services with Read-Replicas.
-Finally you will have concluded your cloud native development by working with Auto-Scaling groups in conjunction with load-balancers.
+Finally you will have concluded your cloud Native development by working with Auto-Scaling groups in conjunction with load-balancers.

 ## Assumptions

 For this assignment you can make these assumptions

-* Start by copying your code from week-07 into a directory named: **mp1**
+* Start by copying your code from week-09 into a directory named: **mp1**
   * `create-env.sh`, `destroy-env.sh`, and `install-env.sh`
   * Along with the provided `app.js` and `index.html`
 * We will all be using `us-east-2` as our default region - update this if needed in your `aws configure`